Eco-Flow/.github/profile/README.md

 This community is centered around the pipelines developed by the Eco-Flow team.
 The pipelines developed will be requested by the community.

-If you would like to join the community then pelase email `ecoflowucl [at] gmail.com`
+**If you would like to join the community then please email `ecoflowucl [at] gmail.com`.**

-Or start a community discussion about a
+Or start a community discussion about a potential pipeline by creating a new issue on [Eco-Flow/pipeline-discussions](https://github.com/Eco-Flow/pipeline-discussions/issues).

 ## Who are we?
 <img style="margin-right: 1.0rem" align="left" width="100" src="https://github.com/Eco-Flow/Eco-Flow.github.io/blob/publish/img/chris.png" />